programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

   ?date_node ecrm:P4_has_time-span ?timespan .
   ?timespan ecrm:P82a_begin_of_the_begin ?date .

-  # Yes, we need to connect quite a few dots to get to the date node!
-Now that
+  # As you can see, we need to connect quite a few dots to get to the date node!
-  # we have it, we can filter our results.
-Because we are filtering a date, we
+  # Now that we have it, we can filter our results.
+Because we are filtering by
-  # must attach the xsd:date tag to our date strings so that SPARQL knows how to
+  # date, we must attach the xsd:date tag to our date strings so that SPARQL
-  # parse them.
+  # knows how to parse and compare them.

   FILTER(?date >= "1580-01-01"^^xsd:date && ?date <= "1600-01-01"^^xsd:date)
 }